-Private Poverty War May Replace TICEP TUSKEGEE -- Two hundred representatives from 12 Black Belt counties are planning to form a private corporation to tackle the problems of poor peo-The bi-racial group--including white public officials from several counties -unanimously endorsed the idea at a County courthouse.
+Private Poverty War May Replace TICEP BY MARY ELLEN GALE TUSKEGEE -- Two hundred representatives from 12 Black Belt counties are planning to form a private corporation to tackle the problems of poor people.
+The bi-racial group--including white public officials from several counties -unanimously endorsed the idea at a meeting last Tuesday in the Macon County courthouse.
 As outlined by Dean P.B.
 Phillips, director of the Tuskegee Institute Community Education Program (TICEP), the new corporation would move farther and faster than the federal government's war on poverty.

-It would seek public and private funds to attract industry, develop businesses, improve agriculture, perform legal and other services, and lend money.
+It would seek public and private funds to attract industry, developbusinesses, improve agriculture, perform legal and other services, and lend money.
 It would operate educational, cultural, and other projects.
 "I'm not here to talk about black power," Mrs. Vera C. Foster of TICEP said to the mostly-Negro audience.
 "Color makes no difference to poverty."
-The only color that mattered, she explained, was "greenery...I don't mean plants, trees, and flowers I mean dollar bills."
-To get those dollars, Phillips said, the corporation would bring public officials and private citizens, poor people and rich people, Negroes and whites together in a group legally recognized by the state of Alabama.
+The only color that mattered, she explained, was "greenery....I don't mean plants, trees, and flowers....I mean dollar bills."
+To get ,those dollars, Phillips said, the corporation would bring public officials and private citizens, poor people and rich people, Negroes and whites together in a group legally recognized by the state of Alabama.
 It would be, he said, "an organization really of the people, by the people, and for the people."
 The corporation would be run by elected representatives from the 12 the last 18 months -- Barbour, Bullock, to leave something behind,"

 P.B.
-PHILLIPS Crenshaw, Coosa, Elmore, Lowndes, Lee, Macon, Montgomery, Pike, Russell, and Tallapoosa.
-The group eventually decided to hold another meeting next week.
+PHILLIPS Crenshaw, Coosa, Elmore, Lowndes, Lee, Macon, Montgomery, Pike, Russell, and Tallapoosa, The group eventually decided to hold another meeting next week.
 TICEP officials appointed a committee to figure out the best way to give each county a fair say in running the corporation.
-"Let us be bold and original," said Stanley H. Smith, a Tuskegee city councilman, "This is something that has not been done before.
+"Let us be bold and original," said Stanley H. Smith, a Tuskegee city councilman.
+"This is something that has not been done before.
 We should not try to model it on the (federal) community action programs."
 The audience clapped loudly.
-Wylie Yelverton of TICEP reminded the people that TICEP's \$2,100,000 grant runs out next Tuesday.
-"In a matter of days, some of us are going to counties where TICEP has worked in phase out of here," he said.
-"We want gram was provided for children of Getting to work was--and still is--a major problem for SOCC members.
-The group has organized car pools, and the Association of Huntsville Area Contractors has set up a committee to ex- Miss Elizabeth Moore, and a field work- SOCC president Mrs. Authorine Sanders introduced Mrs. Corinne Beasley, who told about her dealings with employers since she joined the group.
+Wylie Yelverton of TICEP reminded the people that TICEP's \$2,100,000 grant runs out next Tuesday, "In a matter of days, some of us are going to counties where TICEP has worked in phase out of here," he said.
+"We want Board Attorney Announces Miss.
+County Will Integrate All Faculties by Next Fall "No one in this area has experience to "They may all quit and then we'll have been having trouble with both the U.S.